A Garden of the Gods

 We return to the view satisfied, pouring ourselves a rewarding hot cup of black.
 Clasping our steaming cups tightly like a treasured possession, we await the warmth of the suns rays and congratulate ourselves on a well timed excursion.
 Our less enthused zombie like selves of an hour earlier become a distant memory.
 Now alert, we are ready to reap the rewards of that initial struggle.

-As the light starts to make its way over from the east the show begins to unfold: the dark curtains slowly melt away unveiling a masterful display of natures silent symphony.
-The dull browns of the sandstone monoliths are suddenly a blaze burning a luminous fiery orange.
-We watch enticed by this exclusive display, that was today, for our eyes only.
+As the light starts to make its way over from the east the show begins to unfold: the dark curtains slowly melt away unveiling a masterful display of natures silent symphony: the dull browns of the sandstone monoliths are suddenly ignited, burning a luminous fiery orange.
+We watch enticed by the subtle transformations of the display, that was today, for our eyes only.

-As the morning light faded into day, intrigue encourages us to inspect the forms more closely: I run my hand over their smooth ancient surfaces as I feel the years of experience and resilience taken to get to this stage.
-We continue deeper into the garden weaving our way between yet more curious formations as they emerge spontaneously throughout this unusual landscape.
+As the brief intensity of first light fades into day, intrigue encourages us to inspect the forms more closely: I run my hand over their smooth ancient surfaces as I feel the years of experience and resilience taken to get to this stage.
+Continuing deeper, we begin to weave our way between yet more curious formations as they emerge spontaneously throughout this unusual landscape.

 While most of us are not quite as fortunate as the residents of Colorado Springs to have something so dramatic at the edge of our urban environments.
 There are always places that can reap just as much reward in the dawning of a new day: A spot with a view, a place away from the concrete chaos, where we can sit, watch, and enjoy the fleeting impermanence of that early morning show.
 All before the first coffees are poured and the autonomous cogs of city life begin to turn.